Asta2000/Practice-project/README.md

 # project
-For understand how does git works
+For understand how does git works updating the file.